Malcolm Baldrige National Quality Award

 The awards recognize hospitals that are active in quality improvement and have made the required improvements on a composite scoring system, called the Appropriate Care Measure (ACM).
 For acute care hospitals, the ACM consists of 24 quality indicators: eight AMI, four heart failure, seven pneumonia and five surgical care measures.

-The Texas Medical Association officially endorsed the Texas Ten Step Program in 2009 to encourage hospitals to create an environment that supports the breastfeeding mother.
-Health professionals agree that breastfeeding is the first step toward a healthy life.
-St. David’s South Austin Hospital is providing an environment that creates positive outcomes for breastfeeding families.
+The Texas Medical Association officially endorsed the Texas Ten Step Program in 2009 to encourage hospitals to create an environment that supports breastfeeding mothers.